Examples of AI marketing are all around us.

 For example, if they’re trying to create smarter segments with the outcomes of a customer lifetime model, by the time those segments get uploaded to various marketing technology, it’s already too old to be useful.
 This creates data latency and hinders marketers from seeing meaningful outcomes from machine learning models.

-Solution: Leverage a profile database that is connected to the rest of your martech stack so you can get going with the advanced marketing use cases above involving AI and machine learning.
+Solution: Leverage a profile database that connects to the rest of your martech so you can get going with the advanced marketing use cases above involving AI and machine learning.